 Taking exterior photos is a different story.
-Since it is done outdoors, a landlord may do so even without your permission.
+Since it is done outdoors, they may do so even without your permission.
 However, they must still make sure that your belongings are not included in the photo.

 If a landlord comes to your unit to conduct an inspection or show the property to potential tenants or buyers with your permission, this permission does not extend to giving him or her the right to move your personal belongings.

 The apartment may be owned by the landlord, but the tenant’s belongings inside that apartment are still considered property of the tenant, and a landlord has no right to move it around.
-But if it is necessary, the landlord must talk to the tenant about it and let the tenant handle it, unless the tenant gives explicit permission for the landlord to do so.
+But if it is necessary, they must talk to the tenant about it and let the tenant handle it, unless the tenant gives explicit permission for them to do so.

-An exception applies if the landlord sees them as a potential hazard or affects the comfort of other tenants, but only if those belongings are found outside the rental.
+An exception applies if they see them as a potential hazard or affects the comfort of other tenants, but only if those belongings are found outside the rental.
 If a landlord moves them around, he or she must inform the tenant about it.

 But if the tenant is already in bad standing or unable to pay rent, state laws will apply.
 Depending on the these laws, landlords may be given the right to move or even own the belongings of such tenants after some time.

 In case a tenant has already vacated the premises but left behind some personal belongings, a landlord must still give ample time for a tenant to collect it, even if he or she still owes rent.
 A notice must first be given to the tenant informing him or her where the items will be stored and for how long.
 If it remains uncollected after the deadline, they can dispose of it, but it must follow state laws.